 The inspiration for this standard – which I call 108 in 48 – is Prairie Dunes.
 I had the good fortune of spending another weekend in Hutchinson this year (thank you Charlie).
 My annual visits to PD have been golf binges.
 Around and around we go.
 Every time I come off the 18th hole of that course, I want to go right back out.

 My experiences at Prairie Dunes have set the standard in my mind.
 The question is, which courses would I want to go around 6 times in 2 days?
 What that means to me is, which courses are interesting, challenging and fun enough to stand up to that kind of immersion experience?
 Can’t be too hard or I get worn out.
 Can’t have weak stretches of holes or I lose attention.
 Can’t be too easy or I get bored with the lack of challenge.
 And of course, the greens have to be great.

 Prairie Dunes passes the 108 in 48 test with flying colors for me for three reasons: First, the sequence of holes is packed with variety from a length, straight vs dogleg, and directional perspective.
 Second, the greens are, well, you know.
 Third, the course is drop dead gorgeous – color contrast, texture, land movement, tree management – it is just the right kind of candy for my eyes.

-Of the courses I re-played in 2017, Essex County Club and Maidstone also pass this test, but for different reasons than PD.
+Two of my other all-time favorites, Essex County Club and Maidstone also pass this test, but for different reasons than PD.
 Both Essex and Maidstone play through multiple “zones”.
 Essex has its brook/wetland zone and its stone hill zone.
 Maidstone with its wetland zone and linksland zone.
 This gives them both a meandering adventure feel that I find compelling.
 Both are outstanding at the level of fine details.

 All three of these courses share a peaceful, refined beauty in common that creates a sense of transcendence during the course of a round.
 The passage of time melts away.